-- · Expense payments;
+- Expense payments;

 - · Vouchers and credit tokens;

-- · Living accommodation;
+- Living accommodation;

 - Cars, vans and related expenditure;

-- · Loans to employees;

-- · Loans to directors, shadow directors or connected persons;
+- · Loans to employees, directors and shareholders;

-- · Removal benefits and expenses.
+- Removal benefits and expenses.

 The Act provides a mechanism for the Commissioner to tax benefits not specifically covered in the legislation.
 The value of the benefit is the cost to the employer less any amount made good by the employee.